Musk won't settle 'pedo guy' defamation lawsuit, lawyer says

 Lawyers for Musk and Unsworth argued for a second day on Tuesday about evidence that could be used in next week’s trial.
 U.S. District Judge Stephen Wilson said those arguments would continue on Monday before he provides a written ruling.

-Unsworth’s attorney L. Lin Wood wants to present a series of emails Musk wrote to a Buzzfeed reporter in August of last year, including one in which he told the reporter to “stop defending a child rapist.”
+Unsworth’s attorney L. Lin Wood wants to present a series of emails Musk wrote to a Buzzfeed reporter in August of last year, including one in which he told the reporter to “stop defending child rapists.”

 Unsworth’s legal team withdrew the Buzzfeed emails from the basis of its defamation suit last week, and is suing now only for the four tweets Musk published in July 2018.
 But Wood told the court he wants to present the emails as supporting evidence pointing to Musk’s “state of mind” in the original tweets.